Dolný Kubín: History

-The town name was Alsókubin in the Kingdom of Hungary (1899).
-A rare Hungarian-German bilingual postmark was used between 1860 and 1868: A. U. KUBIN, meaning Alsó Unter Kubin.

 The first written reference of the location dates from 1314 and is about the land (not the settlement yet) Kubín.
 In 1325, the existence of "Superior Kolbyn" (Vyšný Kubín) was recorded what could indicate also the existence of Dolný Kubín, more detailed information about the settlement are from 1380s.
 The settlement belonged to the Orava Castle and was the center for the neighboring settlements.
 The citizens lived by animal husbandry and hunting, but also by quarrying.
 It was granted town privileges (town status, town charter) in 1632, and its importance was further strengthened in 1633 when the town was granted the right to hold markets.
 In 1683 the town became the seat of the Orava county and in 1776 also the seat of a processus district.
 In the 19th century Dolný Kubín was a centre of Slovak national life and the poet Pavol Országh Hviezdoslav and other Slovak national revivalists were active in the town.

 After World War I, Dolný Kubín remained the seat of the Orava County until 1923, when Orava became a part of Váh County and it became the seat of its district.
 During World War II, the local garrison actively participated in preparation of Slovak National Uprising.
 Between December 1944 and January 1945, the town suffered from retaliatory actions and mass arrests.
 Red Army arrived to the town in the night from 4 to 5 April 1945, warmly welcomed by the local population.

 The town experienced major developments mainly after World War II, when electrical works as well as other enterprises were established.